BT in talks to find partner for sports business

 The Premier League would in normal circumstances have auctioned the next packages of domestic rights by now, but the COVID-19 pandemic has disrupted the timetable.

-The League is seeking government approval to roll over current deals, which also included Amazon (AMZN.O).
+The League is seeking government approval to roll over current deals, which also included Amazon.

 BT, under the leadership of Philip Jansen, is now focused on an ambitious plan to roll out fibre broadband (FTTP) to 20 million homes and businesses this decade, requiring 12 billion pounds of investment.